15 Best Things to Do in Altamonte Springs (FL)

 Wekiwa Springs State Park

-Located just up the road in Apopka, Wekiwa Springs State Park is an easy drive from Orlando and Altamonte Springs, and the home of the headwaters of the Wekiva River.
+Just up the road in Apopka, Wekiwa Springs State Park is an easy drive from Altamonte Springs, and contains the headwaters of the Wekiva River.

 Planet ObstacleSource: Planet Obstacle / Facebook